Ritwik Bhowmik: Career

-Bhowmik started his acting career at the age of 9, appearing in live stage shows and plays.
-He worked in 17 plays, such as Charlie And The Tin Can, and also made appearances in 6 short films including Sleep, That’s How It Started, and Gamble of Flesh.
-Later, he became a part of the Bridging Gaps Entertainment production house.

 In 2017, he made his acting debut on the digital platform with the TVF web series Office VS Office.
 In 2019, he made his film debut in the lead role in the Bengali drama film Dhuusar as Shiladitya Guha.
 He worked in a Netflix show titled Gabru, and also appeared in several videos for FilterCopy Talkies.

 In 2020, he starred in Anand Tiwari's musical romantic drama Bandish Bandits, which premiered on Amazon Prime, where he played the lead role of a trained classical singer, Radhe Rathore, opposite Shreya Chaudhary.
 In 2022, he featured in Prime's anthology series Modern Love Mumbai opposite Masaba Gupta, and in Maja Ma opposite Barkha Singh.
 In 2024, he reprised his role as Radhe in the second season of Bandish Bandits.
+He is set to make his Bengali film debut with Rahool Mukherjee's Mon Maaney Na (2026 Bengali Film), starring opposite Hiya Chatterjee, daughter of Saswata Chatterjee, who is also making her debut with this film.